In the Spotlight

 Yoga can relieve stiffness and help improve your joints' range of motion.
 Always ensure you stretch gently and within your comfort zone to prevent injury.

 Water exercises can help relieve pressure on your affected joints.
-The buoyancy of the water takes pressure off your joints while still providing some resistance to help strengthen your muscles.
+The buoyancy of the water takes the pressure off your joints while still providing some resistance to help strengthen your muscles.

 Respect your pain